Problem with W204 RPM Fluctuations

 The torque converter has been recycled.

 I would like to note that the fault may also be in the torque converter clutch bypass valve - it stalls.
 Diagnostics does not reveal this defect.
 Again, this can be found out from the actual values - consumed and actual current (A) for a given valve.
-Again, the test can be performed by disabling (Xentry) the inverter bypass clutch.
+Again, the test can be performed by disabling (XENTRY) the inverter bypass clutch.
 Applies to gearbox (722.6).

 Similar threads